jerzzhang/finch-docs/docs/Assisted/1-Overview.md

 ### Employer
 1. Employer lands on the Connect `select` page.
-2. Employer chooses a payroll provider Finch don't support via an API connection.
+2. Employer chooses a payroll provider that Finch does not support via an API connection.
 3. Instead of showing the credential login page, we display a page with the instructions to allow `<application_name>` to be added as an admin user to their payroll account.
 4. The employer will provide a contact email address.
 5. The employer clicks on confirm and proceeds with the application's normal flow.